-Serialization is the assignment of a unique serial number to each salable prescription product unit.
+Serialization is assigning a unique serial number to each salable prescription product unit.
 Each prescription product contains information about the product's origin, batch number and validity date.

-Serialization is the assignment of a unique serial number to each salable prescription product unit.
+Serialization is assigning a unique serial number to each salable prescription product unit.
 Each prescription product contains information about the product's origin, batch number and validity date.
 In the United States, serialization of all prescription drugs at both the salable unit level and the case level became mandatory in 2017.

 The packaging line scans each label to determine which unit goes in which box.
-Because not every label is visible.
-For example, the bottles are lowered inside the boxes and each bottle has a temporary code on the top printed with UV ink.
-Major distributors claim that the FDA will soon require the collection of serialization data and verification of what serial numbers are on each bundle, box, and pallet.
-In order to access this information without opening every box, manufacturers need to aggregate data throughout the process.
+Because only some labels are visible.
+For example, the bottles are lowered inside the boxes and each bottle has a temporary code printed with UV ink on the top.
+Major distributors claim that the FDA will soon require the collection of serialization data and verification of what serial numbers are on each bundle, box and pallet.
+To access this information without opening every box, manufacturers need to aggregate data throughout the process.
 This information can then be sent electronically to the necessary stakeholders.

-On the other hand, by 2023, all manufacturers are required to implement an electronic system that can track all packages of prescription drugs throughout the entire distribution chain.
+On the other hand, by 2023, all manufacturers must implement an electronic system that can track all packages of prescription drugs throughout the entire distribution chain.

 Although serialization provides significant benefits in many ways, there are some difficulties in implementing this system.
-We can list the most important obstacles to serialization as follows:
+We can list the most critical obstacles to serialization as follows:

 New labeling requirements affect multiple packaging processes.
-Attaching labels, scanning bundles, boxes and pallets slows down the packaging line.
-Therefore, the manufacturer needs to increase its workforce or automation to maintain current production levels.
+Attaching labels and scanning bundles, boxes and pallets slows down the packaging line.
+Therefore, the manufacturer must increase its workforce or automation to maintain current production levels.

 In addition to changes in physical packaging processes, data management needs to evolve very quickly.
 The IT architecture must be able to create, store, detect and transmit millions of serial numbers for countless supply chains.

 The serialization process has both a knowledge base and a production base.
-Processing and packaging, engineering, labeling, quality assurance and project management all need to collaborate to keep the process running smoothly.
+Processing and packaging, engineering, labeling, quality assurance and project management must all collaborate to keep the process running smoothly.

 Serialization requires a significant investment to meet the installation costs.
-To these costs, we can add the costs of updating existing materials, software, hardware, and training.
+We can add the costs of updating existing materials, software, hardware and training to these costs.
 Therefore, serialization is a costly process to set up and maintain.

 End-to-end serialization counterfeiting increases transparency and visibility by preventing parallel trade and theft.
 Moreover, with the ability to track the location of drugs, supply chain partners can improve shipping accuracy and eliminate recalled or defective drugs.
 In this way, patients can get their medications much more safely.